 Why dirty a dish to rest your cooking utensils on after stirring your camper’s stew?
 Simply lay your dirty utensils on one or two.
 Easy peasy cleanup without dirty dishes or spoon-rest.

-These are just a few paper coffee filter hacks you can use in your RV or camper.
-I’m sure once you start using them, you’ll find more uses for your paper coffee filters, even outside of your RV or camper!
+I’m sure once you start using these simple little camping hacks, you’ll find more uses for them inside and outside of your RV or camper!

 Check out our other RV Tips and Camping Hacks